kirbysayshi/kirbysayshi.github.com/_posts/2020-03-25-the-functions-you-need-for-arg-parsing.md

 ---
 layout: post
 title: Argument Parsing Doesn't Have to Require a Library
-oneliner: Sometimes some repetition is faster than grabbing the generic solution.
+oneliner: Sometimes a bit of repetition is faster than grabbing the generic solution.
 type: post
 categories:
   - TypeScript